jiminliang/jiminliang.github.io/content/post/002-manage-publications/index.md

 ---
-title: How to manage publications
+title: 20231218-How to manage publications
 date: 2023-12-18
 image:
   focal_point: 'top'